Highly grogged highly plastic sculpture body.

 Sculpture clay fired bars.
 Cone 10R top.
 Cone 6 to 11 oxidation (bottom upward).

 From a firing point of view, this body is also a significant departure from typical scupture bodies: it fires much more vitreous, thus overhung shapes may warp (although you do have the option of firing to a lower temperature for more fired stability).
 In addition it employs a low fire red clay to impart fired color (rather than refractory red) to achieve both its tan to brown burning color and maturity.

 Without the grog this body base is highly plastic and vitrifies at cone 8.
-However with the significant grog complement it provides a stable matrix for warp-resistant firing above cone 8.
-However since it has a vitreous matrix there is need to support pieces well when firing to cone 10.
+The benefit of the more vitreous nature is that it creates a stronger and more durable fired product that is much less susceptible to freeze-thaw failure.
+The significant grog complement provides a stability above cone 8.
+However there is need to support pieces well when firing to cone 10.
 Also be aware that at higher temperatures, smaller increases in firing temperature will produce more than the expected increase in warping.
-The benefit of the more vitreous nature is that it creates a stronger and more durable fired product that is much less susceptible to freeze-thaw failure.
+The body maintains good dark color all the way to cone 2R.